rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Some forthcoming musings
 ========================

-New "soon", normal length or possibly long.
+New "soon", normal length or possibly long (teaching)

+1. Schedule. `updating-course-schedule-revisited`.
 1. Pages in a course Web.
 1. Codecademy Ruby tutorial.
 (I assign it; I think there are good reasons to use this kind of Tutorial; but, boy, there are many things I don't